thomasteplick/audioCNN/README.md

 The 1 represents black (on the graph)  and the -1 represents white (not on the graph).
 The WAV audio files were produced using the Generate Audio page.
 The user selects the SNR in dB (0-50).
 The program generates 16 wav audio files consisting of 8,192 16-bit samples of 5-8 sinusoids using a sampling frequency of 4,000 Hz (64kbps).
 This produces a two-second wav audio file.
 The 16 sinsuoids are between 120 and 1920 Hz, at multiples of 120.
 Since the sampling rate is 4,000 Hz, the Nyquist frequency is 2,000 Hz and frequencies above this are aliased.
+Gaussian noise is added to the sinsuoidal sum with zero mean and standard deviation depending on the SNR.
 </p>
 <p>
 When the <i>Submit</i> button on the CNN Training Parameters form is clicked, the weights in the network are trained